TomVincentUK/snompy/docs/guide/sample.rst

 Creating dispersive samples with varying thickness
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-In the section on bulk samples above, we showed how you can create a single :class:`~pysnom.sample.Sample` object with an array of permitivitties to represent a dispersive sample.
+In the section on bulk samples above, we showed how you can create a single :class:`~snompy.sample.Sample` object with an array of permitivitties to represent a dispersive sample.

 Let's show the same process for multilayer samples, by creating a thin layer of 50 nm of PMMA on Si.
 We already defined permitivitties for Si and PMMA above, so we can reuse the same values here: